Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: Image Coaddition

 \subsection{Implications for dithering patterns}

 According to Section~\ref{ss:3-image}, the $\Sigma$-first strategy of Fast {\sc Imcom} is more robust than the $U$-first strategy.
 If the former is to be adopted, a good control over noise is guaranteed, while the PSF fidelity is determined by the dithering pattern.
-Therefore, the implications of findings in this work for dithering patterns are worth discussing.
+Therefore, the implications of findings in this work for dithering patterns (extrapolated from 1D to 2D) are worth discussing.

 Here I define some terms to describe the relationship between a set of images. \begin{itemize} \item If a set of images share the same $x$- and $y$-axes, they are {\bf coherent}.
 Note that in the lower right panel of Figure~\ref{fig:regrid_2d}, the mode groups have a finite angular size, hence even if the roll angles of two images are slightly different, they can still be coherent.
 According to the HLIS dithering pattern \citep[see, e.g., Appendix~A of][]{2023MNRAS.522.2801T}, this is likely the case for a group of gap-filling dithers.
 Otherwise, when a set of pairwise incoherent images are combined, equal meta-weights should be assigned, and the PSF leakage is inversely proportional to the number of input images. \item If a pair of images are coherent and separated by the same fraction (complementary fractions) of a pixel in the two directions, they are {\bf phase (anti-)locked}.
 In general, the 2D counterpart of Equation~(\ref{eq:fast_ufirst}) contains five equations (including two additional ones for $\Delta y_i$), but a group of translational dithers usually does not have five members.
 If a group of coherent images are pairwise phase locked, the number of equations is reduced back to three, and three such images allow for a very-close-to-zero PSF leakage, like the $U$-first results in Section~\ref{ss:3-image}. \item If a pair of images are coherent and separated by half a pixel in both directions (one direction), they are in {\bf double (single) resonance}.
 For two images, double resonance is ideal, as equal meta-weights allow for almost perfect PSF reconstruction from two images, like in the third row of Figure~\ref{ss:phase}.
-Such a pattern is particularly desirable for the Roman Galactic Plane Survey, in which there are only two images in each band.\footnote{\url{https://asd.gsfc.nasa.gov/roman/comm_forum/forum_21/RGPS_Definition_Committee_Report_01Oct2025.pdf}} \end{itemize}
+Such a pattern is particularly desirable for the Roman Galactic Plane Survey, in which there are only two images in each band \citep{2025arXiv251107494G}. \end{itemize}

 While these patterns are advantageous, it is difficult to uniformly secure any of them throughout the entire focal plane due to geometric distortions.
 Optimization of dithering patterns of specific surveys is left for future work.